MagdyAbouelnasr/ecom-courses/README.md

-# Angular E-Learning Platform
+# Angular Ecom-Courses

 ## Project Overview
-This Angular-based e-learning platform offers a seamless experience for users to explore and enroll in various courses.
+This Angular-based e-learning platform offers a seamless experience for users to explore and buy  various courses.
 It features a modern, responsive UI and functionalities that cater to both educational needs and user convenience.

 ## Features